ad0m/WeatherForcast/README.md

 ## Configuration

 Copy `assets/js/config.example.js` to `assets/js/config.js` and replace `YOUR_API_KEY_HERE` with your OpenWeather API key.
-The `config.js` file is ignored by Git so your personal key will remain private.
+You should also provide a `PIXABAY_KEY` for fetching city images.
+The `config.js` file is ignored by Git so your personal keys will remain private.